Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Equipment

-For seniors who live an active, on-the-move lifestyle, the showerproof On-the-Go system may be the best option.
-With a 30-day battery life and portable charging station, it’s designed to be worn around the neck wherever you go but can be carried with a belt attachment as well.
+The showerproof On-the-Go system may be the best option for older adults who live an active lifestyle.
+With a 30-day battery life and portable charging station, it’s designed to be worn around the neck wherever you go.
+You can also carry it with a belt attachment.
 As long as the device is charged and within cell coverage, you’ll have around-the-clock protection.
-I was impressed with this system’s battery life, as it’s much longer than many competitors’ mobile systems.
-For instance, Medical Guardian, a top provider we’ve reviewed, offers various mobile units with batteries that last up to seven days.
+Medical Guardian, a top provider we’ve reviewed, similarly offers various mobile units with batteries that last up to seven days.

 Service and Monitoring